randomguyyouwillnevermeet/cookie-clicker-auto-clicker-and-autobuyer/README.md

 ## Features

 - Automatically clicks the big cookie
 - Automatically buys the most efficient upgrades and buildings (except Farms)
+- Doesnt remove achivements
 - Shows a real-time countdown for saving up to buy an item
 - Displays status messages permanently on the Store title bar
 - doesnt autobuy farms because of godzamok mod autosell/rebuy